 Common Mistakes to Avoid

 Many cooks make a few common mistakes.
 One is not salting the pasta water.
 This can lead to bland pasta.
 Another mistake is overcooking the shrimp.
 They should be pink and opaque, about 3-4 minutes.
 Don’t skip the step of reserving pasta water.
 It can save a thick sauce.
 Lastly, taste your dish before serving.
 Adjust the salt and pepper to your liking.
-For more details on how to make this dish, check the Full Recipe.

 Variations